bastelbert/tesla_charging_control_solar_production/README.md

 The flow has no claim to perfection (I am not a professional programmer).
 Please feel free to contribute improvements.

 ![image](https://user-images.githubusercontent.com/32751381/164049949-51bd12fd-5416-4d37-82dc-9d4eda0d4444.png)

-# Configuration
-In order to get a working configuration replace the following placeholder with correct data:

-- <VEHICLE_ID> -> tesla vehicle id
-- ...